reiryuki/Google-Personal-Safety-Magisk-Module/README.md

 - https://t.me/ryukinotes/26

 ## Requirements
-- ARM64 is for arm64-v8a architecture only
+- ARM64 is for arm64-v8a architecture only (it has higher app version)
 - The other is for all architectures
 - Min31 is for SDK 31 and up
 - Min29 is for SDK 29 and up